Dutch police break up anti-lockdown protest ahead of election

-THE HAGUE (Reuters) - Dutch riot police used water cannon and batons on Sunday to disperse a crowd of several thousand anti-lockdown protesters gathered at a field in the centre of The Hague a day before national elections.
+THE HAGUE (Reuters) - Dutch riot police used water cannon and batons on Sunday to disperse a crowd of several thousand anti-lockdown protesters gathered in the centre of The Hague a day before national elections.

-The demonstration was broken up after the protesters flouted social distancing rules and ignored police warnings to disperse.
+Police took action after the protesters flouted social distancing rules, ignored warnings to disperse and threw fireworks and other objects at the police.

-Local media said several arrests were made during the clashes.
-There were no immediate reports of injuries.
+Police said they had detained 20 people and that two demonstrators had been injured by police dogs after refusing to leave.

+A warning shot was fired by police when protesters kicked a police dog and threatened the dog’s handler during an arrest, a police statement said.

 Many in the crowd, gathered at the central Maliveld field in the city, were holding yellow umbrellas in a show of opposition and chanted “Love, freedom, stop dictatorship.”